i3: Investing in Ideas with Impact

 i3: Investing in Ideas with Impact is all about translating research into value and real-world impact.
 It encourages graduate students to consider how the ideas and innovations they are developing through research could become the foundation of new products, new commercially valuable processes, and even new companies.

 The competition recognizes MS and PhD candidates who can think like entrepreneurs and communicate effectively about their research and its value.
-Competitors must be able to distill their vision into a five-minute pitch that they can make without the aid of visuals.
+Competitors must be able to distill their vision into a three-minute pitch that they can make without the aid of visuals.

 The competition begins at the department or program level, with winners advancing to elimination rounds organized by the deans of Arts and Sciences, Engineering, and the School of Business.
 At the finale, set for 3:30 pm on April 14, 2014, a panel of distinguished entrepreneurs, venture capitalists, and business executives will evaluate the quality and perceived value of the finalists' ideas and the effectiveness and persuasiveness of their pitches.